docker/docs/ee/ucp/admin/configure/create-audit-logs.md

 5. Create any workload or RBAC grants in Kube and generate a support dump to check the contents of ucp-controller.log file for audit log entries.

-6. Optionally, configure the Docker Engine driver to logstash and collect and query audit logs within ELK stack after deploying ELK: https://success.docker.com/article/elasticsearch-logstash-kibana-logging
+6. Optionally, configure the Docker Engine driver to logstash and collect and query audit logs within ELK stack after deploying ELK. https://success.docker.com/article/elasticsearch-logstash-kibana-logging

 ### API endpoints ignored